shairaziz/CampusTutor/README.md

 ## Notes

-- This project was built for academic purposes as part of CSE370 : Database course of BRACU and prioritizes core functionality over separation of concerns (no strict MVC/backend-frontend split).
+- This project was built for academic purposes as part of CSE370
 - Default XAMPP MySQL credentials (`root` with no password) are assumed unless configured otherwise.

 ## Contributors